-WHAT IS ENDEMIC TYPHUS FEVER?
+WHAT IS MURINE TYPHUS?

-Murine typhus, flea-borne typhus, and shop fever are other names used for this disease.
-Endemic typhus fever is caused by bacteria called Rickettsia typhi or another bacteria called Rickettsia felis.
-Endemic typhus is not directly spread from person to person.
-People become infected when they come into contact with fleas infected with the bacteria that cause endemic typhus fever.
-Endemic typhus differs from epidemic or louse-borne typhus, which does not usually occur in this country.
+Murine typhus is a disease transmitted by fleas.
+Endemic typhus, flea-borne typhus, and shop fever are other names used for this disease.
+It is caused by the bacterium, Rickettsia typhi, and possibly Rickettsia felis, found in infected fleas and their feces.
+Murine typhus differs from epidemic or louse-borne typhus, which does not usually occur in this country.

-HOW DO I GET ENDEMIC TYPHUS?
+HOW DO I GET MURINE TYPHUS?

 Fleas defecate as they feed.
-Infection occurs when flea feces containing the disease agent are scratched into the bite site or other skin opening, are transferred to the eye (conjunctiva), or when dried or crushed feces are inhaled and enter the airway
+Infection occurs when flea feces containing the disease agent are scratched into the bite site or other skin opening, are transferred to the eye (conjunctiva), or enter the airway.